-hat is clear is that changes in business architecture and importantly the architecture of business are going to accelerate as business and technology continue to evolve at pace.
-Business architects have a clear role to play in this space, especially as they continue to transition from architect to leader, their value to organisations will be crucial.
+hat is clear is that changes in business architecture and the architecture of business are going to accelerate as business and technology continue to evolve at pace.
+Business architects have a clear role to play in this space, especially as they continue to transition from architects to leaders, their value to organisations will be crucial.

-For the individual, what was once seen as a niche discipline is now becoming more understood, and is starting to open numerous doors, allowing the architect of today to become tomorrow's business leader.
-The system thinking business architecture requires is now almost an expected competency, and is providing numerous opportunities for new and experienced practitioners.
+For the individual, what was once seen as a niche discipline is now becoming more understood and is starting to open numerous doors, enabling architects of today to become tomorrow's business leaders.
+The integrated business and technology thinking business architecture requires is now almost an expected competency and is providing numerous opportunities for new and experienced practitioners.

 From driving forward strategy to participation in agile teams, the future has never looked so bright for the individual business architect and the discipline of business architecture itself.
-To move forward, organisations must have a vision for how they want to deploy it and individuals must take control of their journeys, and become almost unconstrained by their own discipline and use what they know across all aspects of business.
+To move forward, organisations must have a vision for how they want to deploy it.
+Furthermore, individuals must take control of their journeys and become almost unconstrained by their own discipline and use what they know across all aspects of business.

-The next five years of business evolution is clearly unpredictable, but with strong business architecture capabilities in place we are sure that organisations and individuals will be able to navigate the changeable conditions and leverage opportunities that lie ahead.
+The next five years of business evolution is clearly unpredictable, but with strong business architecture capabilities in place, we are sure that organisations and the individuals that serve them will be able to navigate the changeable conditions and leverage opportunities that lie ahead.